ritwickdey/vscode-live-sass-compiler/docs/faqs.md

     - When `true` we will find a `.browserslistrc` file or `browserslist` in your `package.json`.
 No more duplicating settings!
   - `showOutputWindow` is now `showOutputWindowOn` and uses log values (`Debug`, `Error`, etc.).
 It's default log level is `Information` - at this level it will output the same information that the original extension does
 - Some settings are new!
-  - `savePathSegmentKeys` and `savePathReplaceSegmentsWith`: when used in combination you can choose to replace folder segments in the save path
+  - `formats[].savePathSegmentKeys` and `formats[].savePathReplaceSegmentsWith`: when used in combination you can choose to replace folder segments in the save path
+  - `formats[].linefeed`: control the line terminator used
+  - `formats[].indentType`: control whether indents are spaces or tabs
+  - `formats[].indentWidth`: control the width of the indentation
   - `watchOnLaunch`: state whether you want to watch files upon launch
   - `compileOnWatch`: state if files should be compiled upon watching
   - `forceBaseDirectory`: state the base directory of all you SASS files.
 Aids in reducing wasted resources while searching for files
+  - `partialsList`: specify what files are actually partials (or which folders contain them)

 Here are some things you probably won't care about as much
 - The extension has had a massive overhaul.
 Performance optimisation, and new features!